CDCgov/prime-reportstream/prime-router/docs/proposals/0008-cdc-ip-space.md

 For each subnet we create, [Azure reserves 5 IP addresses](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-faq#are-there-any-restrictions-on-using-ip-addresses-within-these-subnets).
 Therefore the smallest CIDR allowed for a subnet is `/29`.

 Some subnets show 0 IPs in use outside of the reserved IP addresses.
-This is because the communication over the subnet is taking place with a reserved IP address [using Azure service endpoints](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-service-endpoints-overview).
+This is because the communication over the subnet takes place with a reserved IP address [using Azure service endpoints](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-service-endpoints-overview).

 ### East US VNET (`10.0.0.0/16`)